 The Executive Yuan wields the authority to set the policy agenda for many of the governmental organizations concerned with human capital development.
-The current Tsai administration generally falls in line with the policy platform of the DPP, which gravitates toward a few general predispositions, including a shift of focus away from China (sometimes coupled with the rhetoric of independence), domestic policy that appeals to Taiwanese sense of cultural and social identity, and social issues such as equality and workers' rights.
+The current Tsai administration generally falls in line with the policy platform of the DPP, which gravitates toward a few general predispositions, including a shift of focus away from PR China (sometimes coupled with the rhetoric of independence), a domestic policy that appeals to Taiwanese sense of cultural and social identity, and social issues such as equality and workers' rights.
 The Tsai administration, however, was elected on less divisive, more centrist attitudes toward many of these issues [11].
-Regarding human capital development, the Tsai administration and its predecessors, including both KMT- and DPP-led administrations, have set up myriad programs, investment funds, and policies (both long- and short-term) to address the need for developing human capital development through education and training, and strengthening productivity in key sectors of the economy is a major demand of Taiwanese voters, industry, and workers [12].
+Regarding human capital development, the Tsai administration and its predecessors, including both KMT- and DPP-led administrations, have set up myriad programs, investment funds, and policies (both long- and short-term) to address the need for developing human capital in the ROC.
+This remains one of the key concerns of the Executive Yuan, as improving human capital development through education and training, and strengthening productivity in key sectors of the economy is a major demand of Taiwanese voters, industry, and workers [12].